 Try this simple recipe instead of turning to store-bought jellies or jams sweetened with high-fructose corn syrup.
+Who knows?
+It could turn into your new favorite hobby!
 The fresh berries and chia seeds provide lots of fiber.
 Berries are also rich in antioxidants, vitamins and minerals, and chia seeds are packed with omega-3 fats.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy